 Cooking with hands that have been damaged by Rheumatoid Arthritis (RA) is increasingly challenging as many times my hands can’t do what they need to.
 Seemingly simple tasks like chopping or opening bags or jars are painful and frustrating.
 However, I do not let that stop me from my quest to cook healthy, delicious meals for my family.
 I pour my heart and soul into each dish I make, as I am sure those who love to cook can relate.

 Since I love to cook but am not good enough to create my own recipes, I have to rely on cookbooks and online recipes.
 I confess…I have a bit of an addiction to collecting recipes.
 I thought I would share my experiences making the recipes I try, rating them both on how much my family enjoyed it (my Family Yumminess Rating) and how easy it is to make with my RA-inflicted hands (my RA Ease of Prep Rating).

-Welcome to my RA Test Kitchen!
+Welcome to my Rheumatoid Arthritis Test Kitchen!

 About The Ratings

 Family Yumminess Rating: scale of 1 to 5 stars.
 There are 5 people in our family, we each count for one star.
 I warn you its hard to please the toddler, so 5 stars are hard to come by.
 If it’s a 5 star recipe, its going in my Family Favorites Cookbook!

 Rheumatoid Arthritis Ease of Prep Rating: scale of 1 to 5 stars.
 This is my opinion on how easy a recipe is to make and to clean up after, a 1 star is very difficult for me and a 5 star is super easy.

 I hope you comment if you try any of these recipes or let me know any family favorites, kid-friendly or easy to make recipes that I need to try!